EvHaus/ev-2019-06-16/README.md

 - [x] Only `image/jpeg` and `image/png` mime types are allowed to be uploaded.
 - [x] Only files less than 10mb in size are allowed to be uploaded.
 - [x] HTTPS is used (in production mode only) using a "Let's Encrypt" certificate.
-- [ ] In addition to mime type validation, file extension validation (including double extensions) should also be added.
+- [x] In addition to mime type validation, file extension validation (including double extensions) are also tested.
+- [x] Uploaded file names are renamed, given a unique hash name and have their extensions stripped.
+- [ ] Most of the common validation issues described in https://www.owasp.org/index.php/Unrestricted_File_Upload have been addressed, however, a full audit was not performed.
 - [ ] Downloaded files are returned using their hashed name and lack of extension.
 A dedicated `/download` API should be created to be able to download a file via its ID and return the file with the original file name.
 - [ ] CSP rules should be defined on the endpoints to prevent external parties from using the API.
+- [ ] CORS headers should be set on all endpoints.
 - [ ] Rate limiting and throttling should be applied to all endpoints to avoid DDOS attacks and general API misuse.
 - [ ] If the mime type is spoofed or tampered with, no additional security checks are done before the file is stored.
+- [ ] If the file extension is spoofed or tampered with, no additional security checks are done before the file is stored.
+- [ ] All files that are stored on disk should be outside the web server's root directory.
-- [ ] All files that are stored are exposed on via a public static directory, they should be sandboxed and served via a CSP protected endpoint instead.
+- [ ] All files that are stored are exposed on via a public static directory, they should be sandboxed and served via a dedicated, CSP protected endpoint instead.
 - [ ] All files that are stored on disk should be encrypted.
+- [ ] All files that are uploaded should be run through antivirus software.
-- [ ] Errors are returned as they are in some cases potentially revealing sensitive information such as file paths.
+- [ ] Some endpoint errors are returned as they are captured by the Node.js engine, which in some cases can potentially reveal sensitive information such as file paths.
-- [ ] Logging and metrics should be captured for all API uses so we can perform audits of usage, identify which IP addresses are making requests and have the necessary troubleshooting information.
+- [ ] Logging and metric tracking should be added for all API endpoints so audits of usage can be performed, and we can identify which IP addresses are making requests.
+It would also be helpful with troubleshooting.

 ## Improvements

 - [ ] `yarn` is used purely for convenience and speed of development.
-This extra dependency can be removed in favor of `npm` instead.
+This extra dependency can be removed in favor of `npm` instead which would reduce an extra dependency and installation step.
-- [ ] All file metadata is stored in a JSON file.
-A database should be used instead to manage uploads and serving of existing info.
+- [ ] All file metadata is stored in a simulated JSON `DATABASE.json` file.
+A real database should be used instead to manage uploads and serving of existing info.
-- [ ] When a new file is uploaded, a local cache of documents is updated in `pages/index.js`.
+- [ ] When a new file is uploaded, a local cache of documents is updated in `hooks/useDocumentsReducer.js`.
 This is very messy and not scalable.
-A better solution would be to use a global state management library like `redux`, but that wasn't allowed for this test.
+A better solution would be to use a global state management library like `redux`.
-- [ ] There's a UX issue.
+- [ ] There's a UX issue that needs discussion.
 If you have a search filter defined and then upload a file that doesn't match that filter - you will still see the newly added file.
 At the moment, this is done intentionally but it should be given some thought to improve the experience.
-Maybe not show the item, but make the success messaging more clear?s
+Maybe not show the item, but make the success messaging more clear?
 - [ ] The `<Masonry />` component in `<DocumentsGrid />` is a bit inefficient as a result of the server-side rendering.
 There are some performance improvements to be had here to clean up the logic which decides when cell measurements should be redone.
 - [ ] Neither the frontend nor the backend API scale well to very large data sets.
 To solve this, pagination should be implemented on both the frontend as well as the `/api/documents` endpoint.
+This would greatly change the request and response structure of the `GET /uploads` API endpoint.
-- [ ] Accessibility should be top-of-mind.
-For example, the `<DocumentTile />` component returns a clickable element but doesn't have the right `aria` attributes set.
+- [ ] Accessibility was not top-of-mind.
+For example, the `<Button />` component returns a clickable element but doesn't have the right `aria-label` attributes set.
 - [ ] A lot of strings (ie. error messages) are duplicated and some inefficient string formatting is used.
 Moving to a localization library like `i18next` would clean this up.
 - [ ] The error and success messages come into view in a very jumpy way.
-It would be a better experience to animate those sliding in instead.
-However, that might cause conflicts with the grid layout below due to how it calculates the windowing height.
+It would be a better experience to animate those sliding in or render them outside the main containers to prevent the jumping altogether.
+- [ ] Development was done with the latest version of Google Chrome.
+Other browsers may not be fully supported and may have edge cases that need to be addressed.

 ## Libraries